-“I have brought this to share, I don’t have much, in a few weeks what I have will run out too, but we have to keep a little in case someone else is in need”.
+“I have brought this to share.
+I don’t have much and in a few weeks what I have will run out too.
+But we have to keep a little in case someone else is in need”.

 Based on this way of thinking, with ATD Fourth World Bolivia activist Roxana, we are organising the provisions that we have collected with the support of neighbours who live near the Casa de la Amistad (House of Friendship) in the district where ATD Fourth World is active.
 They know that “given the full quarantine enforced by the government, there are families who will not manage to subsist if we don’t act today”.

 Roxana knows from experience that when there are shortages, it’s important to put some aside (even if there is very little) for someone who is in a more urgent state of need.
 For this reason, Roxana thinks of Patricia and suggests putting together a bag of supplies.
 “She [Patricia] doesn’t come to the Casa de la Amistad but she’s the mother of my son’s schoolmate.”
 So together we take the bag to her house.
 In a similar way, Paulina, with whom we have also shared a bag of supplies and who is experiencing great difficulties selling the mirrors that she makes, calls to tell us that her neighbour needs help.
 Gestures like Paulina’s tell us of the importance of not being indifferent in these times of crisis.

 Martha, a supporter, tells us that under the leadership of the doctor who runs her neighbourhood’s health centre, neighbours could bring provisions for those in need.